ghedo/pflask/README.md

 ```bash
 $ pflask-debuild
 ```

+The script will take care of creating a new container, installing all the required dependncies (inside the container), building and signing the package.

+A copy-on-write filesystem is also mounted on the / of the container, so that the same clean chroot can be re-used to build other packages.

 Note that the [pflask-debuild](tools/pflask-debuild) tool is far from perfect, and may not work in all situations.